hud987/DistributedRouters/README.md

   * __Steady:__ Loops through the messaging order enough times to achieve steady state routing tables.

+* __More Info:__ Links users to this github.

 ## Usage

 <p align="center"><b>Add/Remove Node:</b></p>

 <p align="center"><img src="readmeFiles/removeNodeDemo.gif?raw=true" /></p>
-<p align="center">After selecting Remove Node, click on the Node to remove.
+<p align="center">After selecting Remove Node, click on a node to remove it.
 Add Node and Add Link can be used to replace the removed node</p>

 <p align="center"><b>Add/Remove Link:</b></p>
 <p align="center"><img src="readmeFiles/removeLinkDemo.gif?raw=true" /></p>
-<p align="center">After selecting Remove Link, click on the Link to remove.
+<p align="center">After selecting Remove Link, click on a link to remove it.
 Add Link can be used to replace the removed link</p>

 <p align="center"><b>Kill/Revive Node:</b></p>
 <p align="center"><img src="readmeFiles/killNodeDemo.gif?raw=true" /></p>
-<p align="center">After selecting Kill Node, click on the Node to kill.
+<p align="center">After selecting Kill Node, click on a node to kill it.
 Revive Node can be used to revived the killed node</p>

 <p align="center"><b>Kill/Revive Link:</b></p>
 <p align="center"><img src="readmeFiles/killLinkDemo.gif?raw=true" /></p>
-<p align="center">After selecting Kill Link, click on the Link to kill.
+<p align="center">After selecting Kill Link, click on a link to kill it.
 Revive Link can be used to revived the killed link</p>

 ## Demo
 On open, the app is initialized to a small, four node example network.
 Initially, no packets have been sent and each node's routing table only contains their neighbors.